-It is the responsibility of the parent/guardian to notify the Sun Prairie High School attendance office (834-6993) either on or before 9:00 A.M. of the day that a student will be absent from school due to an appointment.
-Failure to do so will result in a student being restricted from participating that day.
+It is the responsibility of the parent/caregiver to notify the school's attendance office either on or before 9:00 A.M. of the day that a student will be absent from school due to an appointment; failure to do so will result in a student being restricted from participating that day.
 A student may not be excused from any part of the school day retroactively (after 9:00 A.M. the day of the absence) by anyone for athletic or activity participation purposes.